blg002/ee-boilerplate/README.md

 # EE2 Framework
 A basic framework for a new EE2 install including template files, add-ons and a map of CP settings.

 Note: Much of what's found here is probably highly-pointed to *my* needs, fell free to fork and customize away.
-Also, I'd recommend trying to create an 'Alpha' install with these components, who you can pull from, for each new install.
+Also, I'd recommend trying to create an 'Alpha' install, with these components, who you can pull from for each new install.
 This will save you the time of manually doing this work.

 ## Template Files
 These files can be found at <code><a href="https://github.com/blg002/ee-framework/tree/master/system/expressionengine/templates/default_site">/system/expressionengine/templates/default_site/</a></code>.
 Upload then [sync](http://expressionengine.com/user_guide/cp/design/templates/synchronize_templates.html).
 You should also remove the 'x' at the beginning of any template files, these are to be [hidden templates](http://expressionengine.com/user_guide/templates/hidden_templates.html).

 ## Add-ons
-The commercial add-ons are not included for obvious reasons, but I do provide hand links!
+The commercial add-ons are not included for obvious reasons, but I do provide handy links!

 These files can be found at <code><a href="https://github.com/blg002/ee-framework/tree/master/system/expressionengine/third_party">/system/expressionengine/third_party/</a></code> while the theme files are at <code><a href="https://github.com/blg002/ee-framework/tree/master/themes/third_party">/themes/third_party/</a></code>, with the exception of the Solspace themes files at <code><a href="https://github.com/blg002/ee-framework/tree/master/themes">/themes/solspace_themes/</a></code>.